skyimager/RetinaGlass/README.md

 # RetinaGlass
-Training and Evaluation service for detecting glasses on Face.
+Training and Evaluation service for detecting glasses on Face using custom Retinaface model (with mobilenet backbone)

 - [Motivation](#motiv)
 - [Repo Structure](#repo)